-Looking For a New Jaguar XF in your area?
+Looking for a Used XF in your area?

 Have you driven a 2013 Jaguar XF?

 Luxury sedans are about nothing if not exclusivity—unless that requires limiting sales.
 For Jaguar, the XF's rear-wheel-drive (RWD)/V8-only combo meant a few things.
 Sure, it lent an air of purpose to the midsize 4-door, and perhaps some legitimacy, too.
 But without all-wheel drive (AWD), Jaguar was missing out in those rare states where it might actually snow in winter.
 A few people do live in the Northeast and Midwest, after all.
 Same for the V8.
 In a class where it’s become expected to have the option of smaller, more efficient (but no less exciting) engine options, 8 cylinders were holding the XF back.